Spike-Adding Mechanisms in a Three-Timescale System: Insights from the FitzHugh-Nagumo Model with Periodic Forcing: FHN model with slowly varying force drive

 with positive parameters $a$, $b$, $\eps$, and input function $I(t)=E\sin(\omega t)$.
 Typically $\eps$ takes very small values ($\eps \ll 1$), so we will fix it here to $\eps=0.08$.
 We will also set parameters $a$, $b$ to values $a=0.875$, $b=0.8$, so the unforced FHN system (\ref{E:FHN-1}a)-(\ref{E:FHN-1}b) has a unique equilibrium point, i.e., when $E=0$ the system's nullclines have a single intersection point.
 The non-autonomous term $E\sin(\omega t)$ is periodic with positive amplitude $E$ and angular frequency $\omega$ (simply referred here as {\it ``frequency"}).

 For our choice of parameters $a$, $b$ and if we replace the input with a constant, $I(t) = E_0$, the FHN model \eqref{E:FHN-1} exhibits two subcritical Hopf bifurcations.
 Furthermore, near each of these bifurcation points the system has a saddle-node of limit cycles (SNLC) bifurcation (see e.g., \cite{davison2019mixed}).
 For $E_0$ values smaller than the first Hopf point at $E_{01}$, the equilibrium of the system is stable and $x$ ({\it ``the voltage''}) does not spike.
 As $E_0$ increases past $E_{01}$, the equilibrium becomes unstable and the system's trajectories are attracted to a stable limit cycle, and $x$ starts spiking.
 When $E_0$ passes through the second Hopf point, $E_{02}$, the equilibrium point becomes stable once again, and $x$ becomes saturated.
 As shown in \cite{davison2019mixed}, the first SNLC bifurcation occurs for input amplitudes slightly smaller than $E_{01}$, at $E_{SN1}$, where a stable and an unstable limit cycle emerge.
 Then, as $E_0$ approaches the subcritical Hopf point, the amplitude of the unstable limit cycle decays to zero.
 On the other hand, the stable limit cycle increases its amplitude as $E_0$ approaches the Hopf point $E_{01}$, and persists until $E_0$ approaches the second SNLC bifurcation point at $E_{SN2}$.
-The parameter region $E_{SN1} < E_0 < E_{01}$ where small amplitude limit cycles exist is narrow (exponentially small).
-The small amplitude limit cycles sharply transition to large amplitude relaxation oscillations in this narrow parameter space, a phenomenon known as a \textit{canard explosion}.
-Solutions that spend non-negligible time along repelling regions of the phase space before making fast transitions to stable regions are called \textit{canard solutions}.
+The parameter region $E_{SN1} < E_0 < E_{01}$ is of order $\varepsilon$; within an exponentially small interval near $E_{SN1}$, small amplitude limit cycles exist.
+The small amplitude limit cycles sharply transition to large amplitude relaxation oscillations in this narrow parameter space, a phenomenon known as a \textit{canard explosion} \cite{Carter2020Spike-Adding, Nowacki2012Dynamical, Penalva2024Dynamics}.
+Solutions that spend non-negligible time along repelling regions of the phase space (i.e., near the repelling portion of slow manifolds) before making fast transitions to stable regions (the attracting portion of slow manifolds) are called \textit{canard solutions}.

 Since the canard solutions of the FHN model with constant input exist only in a narrow parameter space, the solutions are not robust and challenging to compute numerically.
 A similar result, but for $E_{02} < E_0 < E_{SN2}$ is obtained near the upper subcritical Hopf point $E_{02}$.

 In contrast to the FHN model with constant input, which only exhibits resting, regular spiking, or saturating modes, the FHN model with periodic input may exhibit bursting for an appropriate range of amplitude $E$ and frequency $\omega$.
 Bursting dynamics are characterized by intervals of spiking activity separated by periods of rest.
 In this work, we investigate the behavior of system \eqref{E:FHN-1} when $E$ varies between $0$ and $1$, and $\omega$ takes values between $0$ and $1.2$ (see Figure~\ref{fig:bifurcation_E_vs_w}), paying particular attention to the dynamics obtained when $\omega \ll 1$, of order $\bigO(\eps)$ or smaller (Figure~\ref{fig:bifurcation_E_vs_w_region_I}).